 The Intersection Between UX Research and AI

 UX research is riding a wave of increased popularity, and increased need.
 With more software products than ever before, and a new normal of hybrid and work-at-home environments, understanding user experience is more important than ever.
-With the advent of AI being used in the workplace and consumer sectors, the integration between UX research and AI products is increasingly apparent and important to understand.
+By 2026, AI has become a standard part of the workplace and consumer sectors, and the integration between UX research and AI products is more apparent and important to understand than ever before.
+As generative AI features now ship inside nearly every new product, the questions UX researchers ask have shifted from "should we add AI?" to "how do people actually trust and use it?"
 Here are several ways AI is making a mark on the UX research industry.

 Good UX research can make AI’s perform better when they get stuck